voidquark/podman_play/README.md

 ### Required Variables

-These variables are essential for deployment.
-Below are only **example** values.
+The following variables are not set by default, but they are required for deployment.
+You will need to define these variables.
+Below are **example** values.

 ```yaml
 podman_play_pod_name: "dashy"